 Profile and action is a lot of why we have so many different topwaters in our box.
 I think for clear water, schooling fish and really slick calm conditions, this is a profile that a lot of guys will want to add.

 I have several of the Drift Walkers now after fishing with it a few months and seeing those early results.
 I caught a bunch of fish on CJ Shad and Perfect Ghost colors.
 They are really affordable at $7.99.
-You can find the Drift Walker online at tacklewarehouse.com.
-To see more about these baits visit the website berkley-fishing.com.
+You can find the Drift Walker online at these retailers:

 Here are a few more images of the Berkley Drift Walker up close as well as some fish we caught on it the first week my son and I fished it.